If you have degenerative disc disease, get advanced treatments like minimally invasive fusion and disc replacement from Rush spine and back experts.

 Common surgeries for degenerative disc disease include the following:

-- Placement of implants, such as spacers, artificial discs and nerve stimulators.
+- Placement of implants: This could include spacers, artificial discs and nerve stimulators

-Your spine specialist will discuss your options and help determine the optimal procedure for you.
+Your spine specialist will discuss your options and help determine the optimal procedure for you based on your general health, severity of symptoms and personal goals.

-- Nationally ranked spine care.
-The orthopedics, neurology and neurosurgery programs at Rush are consistently ranked among the best in the nation by U.S. News & World Report.
+- Nationally recognized programs: The neurology and neurosurgery program at Rush University Medical Center is ranked No. 4 in the nation, and the orthopedics program is ranked No. 5 in the nation by U.S. News & World Report.
+Both programs are also best in Illinois.